Timberline Lodge: Television

 Brief exterior views of a snowy Timberline Lodge were used as a stand-in for a "Bavarian Ski Resort" in multiple episodes of Hogan's Heroes.
 Director Boris Sagal was killed in an accident on the third day of filming the NBC-TV miniseries World War III (1982), after he walked into the tail rotor blades of a helicopter in Timberline Lodge's parking lot.

 Events

-In 2017, the first annual Overlook Film Festival was held at Timberline Lodge.
+In 2017, the inaugural Overlook Film Festival was held at Timberline Lodge.
 The following year, the festival moved to New Orleans, Louisiana.

+On April 18, 2024 a fire broke out at the lodge requiring multiple fire agencies to respond.